deliaswe/logo-maker/README.md

 ## Description

-- This project generates an SVG logo after recieving the users inputs.
+- This project generates an SVG logo after receiving the user's inputs.
-- The package utilizes node.js, fs package, inquier, and jest.
+- The package utilizes Node.js, the fs package, inquirer, and Jest.
+-  The project uses the following Node.js packages:

+- fs: This package provides file system access.
+- inquirer: This package provides a user interface for collecting input from the user.
+- Jest: This package provides unit testing functionality.

 ## Installation
 - To install this application, you will need to install Node.js and npm i